History and Change

 “Then the Bizra left us again.”

-“Every two or three years, some Bizra vist, and stay for a few days.”
+“Every two or three years, some Bizra visit, and stay for a few days.”

 “He knew and he didn’t tell you?”

-“You wouldn’t say much about the meeting, except that the Bizra was full of hope, and that help was coming.”
+“Then he admitted that he met a Bizra who was full of hope, and said that help was coming.”

-“I think you knew that a traveler would come, and take over your life.”
+“I think he knew a traveler would come, and steal his life.”

-She takes my hand and looks far away, remembering the old Yagrin.
+She takes my hand and looks far away, remembering him.

-I feel confused and guilty for a moment.
+I feel confused and guilty for a moment, but soon my calm returns.

 I belong here.